1988 Major League Baseball postseason: Oakland Athletics (AL) vs. Los Angeles Dodgers (NL)

-This was the last World Series appearance for the Dodgers until 2017, where they lost to the Houston Astros in seven games.
-The Dodgers’ next title would come in 2020, where they defeated the Tampa Bay Rays in six games.
+After the championship win, the Dodgers fell into a rare and unusual slump for almost three decades.
+The Dodgers eventually returned to the World Series in 2017, but they lost to the Houston Astros in seven games.
+The Dodgers’ next title would come in 2020 against the Tampa Bay Rays in six games, which marked the start of a dynasty for the team.

 36 years later, Gibson’s Game 1 walk-off would be replicated by Freddie Freeman in Game 1 of the 2024 World Series, who hit a walk-off grand slam in the bottom of the tenth inning of Game 1 against the New York Yankees.
 Freeman’s walk-off would end up being widely compared to Gibson’s, as both of their home runs were to right field at Dodger Stadium in almost the same spot and both came at 8:37 PM Pacific Time.
-Joe Davis, who was the color commentator for the 2024 World Series, paid tribute to Vin Scully’s call of Gibson’s walk-off with the line “Freeman hits a ball, right field — she is…. gone!
+Joe Davis, who was the color commentator for the 2024 World Series, paid tribute to Vin Scully’s call of Gibson’s walk-off with the line “Freeman hits a ball, right field — she is.... gone!
 Gibby, meet Freddie!
 Game 1 of the World Series!”
 Also like in 1988, the Dodgers would end up winning that World Series in five games.

-The Athletics would return to the World Series the very next year and sweep the San Francisco Giants in another all-California matchup, which would ultimately be their last title in Oakland as the team would move to Las Vegas after the 2024 season.
+This was the first of three straight World Series appearances for the Athletics, which would ultimately be their last appearances in the Fall Classic during their time in Oakland as the team would move to Las Vegas after the 2024 season.
+The Athletics would return to the World Series the very next year, and swept their cross-town rivals in the San Francisco Giants in another all-California matchup for their most recent championship.
+They also made one more appearance in 1990, only to be swept by the Cincinnati Reds.